dmccreary/stem-classroom-admin/docs/chromebook/thonny-admin.md

 # Thonny Admin

-Based on your situation without Education Upgrade, here are streamlined steps to configure each Chromebook more efficiently:
+Here are steps to configure Thonny on the Chromebook.
+Note that you must have the Chromebook to first be in [Developer Mode](developer-mode.md).

+Due to security concerns, there is NO automatic way to allow a non-standard USB device to be connected.
+You MUST got to the Chromebook Setting and enable the USB device each time you plug any non-standard USB devices into the USB port.

-## Faster Setup Process
+## Setup Process

 ### Step 1: Enable Linux Development Environment

 [Go to the Setting up ChromeOS in Developer Mode](setting-up-developer-mode.md)

-### Step 2: Efficient Thonny Installation
+### Step 2: Thonny Installation

-Instead of using `apt install thonny` (which gives older versions), use the official installer:
+Instead of using `apt install thonny` (which often installs older versions of Thonny), the best practices is to use the official installer that runs under pip directly from the Thonny website.

 ```bash
 # Update system first